splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 To put your service in maintenance, select the :guilabel:`Actions` menu on the service you want to put in maintenance and select :guilabel:`Maintenance`.

 The service status will show as :guilabel:`Maintenance`.
 All incidents that are associated with the service that are triggered while the service is in maintenance are created in a muted state.
 No responders are notified when a muted incident is triggered.
+Muted incidents don't show in your in your incident list by default.
+To see your muted incidents go the :guilabel:`Incidents` tab in Incident Intelligence and add a ``Status = Muted`` filter.
 Muted incidents are read-only and can't be acknowledged, resolved, or rejected.

 Take a service out of maintenance
 -------------------------------------